CERN/slides/README.md

     * store and fetch position of text component
     * Fix when slide is rendered and when i delete or add a slide fire an action to move to this slide
     * exact route to change location when adding deleting slides
-    * event.preventDefault() evrytime in click handlers
-    * investigate why it is so slow